-By train the journey from Nakhon Sawan to Bangkok takes from 3 to 5 hours depending upon which train you take and the delays you encounter on route.
+By train the journey from Nakhon Sawan to Bangkok is scheduled to takes from 3 to 4 hours depending upon which train service you use.

 Train Times from Nakhon Sawan to Bangkok

 There are 7 direct train services a day from Nakhon Sawan to Bangkok.

 - Fastest Train: Train #8 departing at 16:22 is scheduled to complete the journey from Nakhon Sawan to Bangkok in 2 hours 33 minutes.

 - Slowest Train: Train #102 departing at 15:56 is scheduled to complete the journey from Nakhon Sawan to Bangkok in 4 hours 29 minutes.

 Use the Search Box below to buy your train tickets from Nakhon Sawan to Bangkok.